John Lutz: Early life

 Lutz was born in Pipestone, Minnesota, the son of a Lutheran minister.
-He grew up in suburban Chicago, Illinois and Detroit, Michigan.
+He grew up in suburban Chicago, Illinois, and Detroit, Michigan.
 He has two brothers: Jeremy, a math teacher in North Carolina, and Joel; and a sister, Jaime.
 He attended Valparaiso University in Valparaiso, Indiana, where he was a member of the Sigma Phi Epsilon fraternity, majoring in psychology and minoring in business.
 He performed in university theatre productions during his last three semesters on campus.

 Career

 Lutz began his professional career as a writer-performer with Chicago's ImprovOlympic and The Second City theaters.
 He was hired at NBC's Saturday Night Live in February 2004 after spending three years touring with Second City.
 NBC flew him in first-class to New York for a face-to-face interview with Lorne Michaels, the creator and executive producer of the sketch comedy show.

 During this time, he has also appeared in small roles on SNL.
-Lutz played the role of J. D. Lutz on the NBC sitcom 30 Rock until the series completion in January 2013.
-His character was a part-Inuit sketch comedy writer from Alaska, who is bisexual and was often targeted by his co-workers for his meek demeanor.
+Lutz played the role of J. D. Lutz on the NBC sitcom 30 Rock.
+Lutz left SNL in 2010, after becoming a main cast member during 30 Rock's 4th season, and he stayed until the series completion in January 2013.
+His character was an ostensibly part-Inuit and apparently bisexual sketch comedy writer from Alaska often targeted by his co-workers for his meek demeanor.

 Lutz made frequent appearances in the long-running hit improv show ASSSSCAT 3000 at the Upright Citizens Brigade Theater in New York City.

 Starting in November 2010, Lutz has been performing at the Upright Citizens Brigade Theatre in New York with fellow 30 Rock star Scott Adsit in the two-man improv show John and Scott.
 He and Scott perform long-form improv with a single suggestion from an audience member.
 The show has been very successful and is still running as of April, 2019.

 On October 17, 2011, he appeared in an episode of The Good Wife.

-Lutz wrote a radio play entitled Escape from Virtual Island released on Audible in April 2020.
+Lutz wrote a radio play titled Escape from Virtual Island released on Audible in April 2020.
 The voice cast includes Paul Rudd, Jack McBrayer, Paula Pell and Jane Krakowski.

-In 2020, Lutz starred, co-wrote, and executive produced Mapleworth Murders a comedy-mystery series for Quibi opposite Paula Pell.
+In 2020, Lutz starred in, co-wrote, and executive produced Mapleworth Murders, a comedy-mystery series for Quibi, opposite Paula Pell.